Children Visiting Separated Parents During Lockdown

 However, if in the unlikely event an application is made by either parent to the Family Court, the court is likely to consider if each parent acted reasonably and sensibly in the light of the official advice given.
 Sir Andrew added that if parents were to act in a “cynical and opportunistic manner”, perhaps by unnecessarily withholding contact, the Court will see this as wrong, particularly if there is already an Order in place.
 Please also note that whilst not ideal, substitutes for physical contact should be considered, in particular, one to one video communication.

 At Walker Foster, we appreciate this is an extremely fraught time for individuals who may not have seen their children for some time.
-If you wish to speak to me, please either e-mail [email protected] or telephone 01756 700200.
+If you wish to speak to a member of our team, please either e-mail [email protected] or telephone 01756 700200.